ASF

 Remark (Controllability depends only on (A,B)).

 Controllability asks what the input can do to the state; observability asks the reverse, what the output reveals about the state.
-The construction is exactly dual, and Section 3's theorem transposes without change.
+The construction is exactly dual, and Section I.3's theorem transposes without change.

 Definition (Observability and the dual construction).